CoPRS: Learning Positional Prior from Chain-of-Thought for Reasoning Segmentation: Related Work

 \section{Related Work}

 \textbf{Referring and Reasoning Segmentation.} Referring segmentation requires a model to produce a mask for the entity described in a short instruction.
-Prior work such as VLT~\citep{VLT_2021}, CRIS~\citep{CRIS_2022}, LAVT~\citep{LAVT_2022}, ReLA~\citep{ReLA_2023}, X-Decoder~\citep{X-Decoder_2023}, SEEM~\citep{SEEM_2023}, Grounded-SAM~\citep{groundedsam_2024}, typically relies on specific text encoders rather than large language models (LLMs) to parse the text and predict the mask.
+Prior methods such as VLT~\citep{VLT_2021}, CRIS~\citep{CRIS_2022}, LAVT~\citep{LAVT_2022}, ReLA~\citep{ReLA_2023}, X-Decoder~\citep{X-Decoder_2023}, SEEM~\citep{SEEM_2023}, CD-ViTO~\citep{CD-ViTO_2024}, Grounded-SAM~\citep{groundedsam_2024}, typically rely on specific text encoders rather than large language models (LLMs) to parse the text and predict the mask.
 Reasoning segmentation extends this setting to longer, compositional instructions with stricter grounding requirements, motivating the two method families outlined next.

 \textbf{Latent Reasoning Methods.} Advances in multimodal large language models~(MLLMs)~\citep{llava_2023, qwenvl_2023} have substantially improved the reasoning capability of vision–language perception.
 LISA~\citep{lisa_2024} bridges the gap between MLLMs and reasoning segmentation by introducing a special token.
-Subsequent works, including PerceptionGPT~\citep{perceptiongpt_2024}, PixelLM~\citep{pixellm_2024}, SegLLM~\citep{pixellm_2024}, LaSagnA~\citep{lasagna_2024}, OMG-LLaVA~\citep{OMG-LLaVA_2024}, GroundHog~\citep{GroundHog_2024}, GLaMM~\citep{GLaMM_2024}, RAS~\citep{RAS_2025}, leverage LLM latent features and decode them into segmentation masks.
+Subsequent works, including PerceptionGPT~\citep{perceptiongpt_2024}, PixelLM~\citep{pixellm_2024}, SegLLM~\citep{pixellm_2024}, LaSagnA~\citep{lasagna_2024}, OMG-LLaVA~\citep{OMG-LLaVA_2024}, GroundHog~\citep{GroundHog_2024}, ObjectRelator~\citep{ObjectRelator_2025}, RAS~\citep{RAS_2025}, leverage LLM latent features and decode them into segmentation masks.
 However, they neither reveal intermediate reasoning before the final prediction nor expose it through a transparent interface.
 In contrast, our approach makes the reasoning process clear via MCoT and visualizes the intermediate as a heatmap, improving interpretability and diagnostic analysis.